 Learn from examples.

-Here is a recent example of a WYSWYG friendly template that we worked on with our friends at Chimp Haven.
-First, we designed a starting template:
+Here is a recent example of a WYSWYG friendly template that we worked on with our friends at NARAL.

-This template is nothing fancy.
-While we have built many of those that are visually striking, we like this approach because:
+While we have built many that are visually striking, we like this approach because:

-- The template for the email design is clean and simple.
+- The template for the email design is bold and engaging.

-- The message is branded for the organization, but it doesn’t contain overwhelming branding images, colors, or features.
+- The message is branded for the organization, including images, colors, and features.

-- The large image creates an emotional connection with readers.
+- The large image options create an emotional connection with readers.